Jared-Caraan/dbt_reviewer/Overview/Getting Started/3 - Set up dbt.md

 <img width="1919" height="864" alt="image" src="https://github.com/user-attachments/assets/90093df0-b6ff-4d28-aea2-9d0c2abd0e1d" />

 Add a connection which is Snowflake, then fill-up the account fields
+- The account would be your account number in your Snowflake account
 <img width="1480" height="777" alt="image" src="https://github.com/user-attachments/assets/eab48142-b10f-44fc-ad49-9c91dcc5b9ee" />

 Fill-up the development credentials and test your Snowflake connection to see if your credentials are correct